magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02_independent_variables.md

 ```

 ## Pre-loading media assets
-When displaying media on the web, it is usually only loaded by the browser, the second it is about to be displayed.
+When displaying media on the web, it is usually only loaded by the browser the second it is about to be displayed.
 In an experiment that depends on response times, this is not ideal, so we often want to pre-load media assets before
 they are being displayed.